Vermont Law and Graduate School: Employment

-According to Vermont Law School's official 2018 ABA-required disclosures, 61.5% of the Class of 2018 obtained full-time, long-term, JD-required employment nine months after graduation.
-Vermont Law School's Law School Transparency under-employment score is 29%, indicating the percentage of the Class of 2013 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation.
+According to Vermont Law School's official 2025 ABA-required disclosures, 69.2% of the Class of 2025 obtained full-time, long-term, JD-required employment nine months after graduation.

 Tuition and financial aid

-JD tuition for 2018-19 is $48,254.
-67.4% percent of students receive some sort of scholarship.
+Full-time JD tuition for 2025-2026 is $55,382.

 Publications

 Vermont Law School students publish two legal journals, the Vermont Law Review and the Vermont Journal of Environmental Law, on a regular basis several times a year in print and online.
 In addition to regular publication, both journals sponsor annual symposia.